barryclark/jekyll-now/_posts/2022-11-01-implementing-parallel-iterators-rayon.md

 and I hope this guide will complement it nicely.
 We're going to see the principles applied to an example.

-Finally, it's worth noting that often you don't _have_ to implement your own parallel iterator from the ground up because you can use what is already there in rayon.
+Finally, it's worth noting that often you don't really _have_ to implement your own parallel iterator from the ground up because you can use what's already there in rayon.
 [Here](https://stackoverflow.com/questions/59028562/implementing-a-rayoniterparalleliterator) and [here](https://github.com/dimforge/nalgebra/issues/848) are examples of how the [`par_bridge`](https://docs.rs/rayon/latest/rayon/iter/trait.ParallelBridge.html)